dockercask/dockercask/README.md

 containers from accessing the xauthority file which is generally stored at `~/.Xauthority`.
 If you mount the home directory or otherwise provide access to this file the docker container could be able to access the host X11 screen.
+The default configuration will never mount the home directory.

 ### clipboard sharing